chaoyangnz/hq/README.md

 # hq
-A command-line JSON processor inspired by jq
+A command-line HTTP response processor inspired by jq